SOUNDS-RESEARCH/pyroomasync/README.md

 ## Installation
+1. Build the package by running `python -m build`
+2. (Recommended) Create a virtual environment (`virtualenv venv`) and activate it
-Install the required Python packages using `pip install -r requirements.txt`
+3. Install the package pip install .\dist\pyroomasync_beta-0.0.1-py3-none-any.whl

 ## Speech samples
 The speech samples used were taken from the [VCTK dataset](https://datashare.ed.ac.uk/handle/10283/2950) created at the University of Edinburgh.